hacksawrazor/ci-cd/README.md

 This workflow handles Node environment setup, dependency installation, building the production assets, and syncing them over SSH to your Oracle Cloud server.

+**Note**: Appropriate Read/Write permission required for the user in destination path.

 #### Setup in Calling Repository

 Create a workflow file in your project (e.g., `.github/workflows/deploy.yml`):